 There is also a separate cap of $300,000 for cases involving medical malpractice, which arises when a medical professional fails to meet the appropriate standard of care and causes an injury.
 There is also a maximum overall cap of $1 million in these types of cases.

 Finally, when a plaintiff is attempting to collect damages from an establishment that provided alcohol to a drunk driver, the amount that he or she can receive is capped at $280,810.

-Please contact McCormick & Murphy, P.C., at 888-668-1182 to schedule a free consultation with a dedicated personal injury attorney who can evaluate your case.
+Please contact McCormick & Murphy, P.C., at (888) 668-1182 or fill out the online form to schedule a free consultation with a dedicated personal injury attorney who can evaluate your case.